pie/terms/sla.md

 ## Support channels

 * Client support portal: A web-based support portal at https://support.pie.co.de
-* Email: Send email to support@pie.co.de, which will raise a ticket at support.pie.co.de
+* Email: Send email to support@pie.co.de, which will raise a ticket at https://support.pie.co.de
 * 24/7 telephone: Call +44 (0)20 7873 2224 at any time and request a callback within SLW
+* Instant message: Contact via a dedicated Slack channel for responses within SLW (Premium Tier only)

 ## Support request closure